mateusz-mowka/tboot_linux/Documentation/admin-guide/tainted-kernels.rst

        incompatible differences and its not possible to precisely identify them.
 If the BSP and AP's have different family-model-stepping or differ in platform flags the kernel will be tainted.
+     - on CPUs supporting UNIFORM microcode updates, if authentication failures happen on some parts of the SOC, the hardware will indicate such failures.
+When such failures are indicated, the kernel will tainted since its unsafe configuration.

  3)  ``R`` if a module was force unloaded by ``rmmod -f``, ``' '`` if all modules were unloaded normally.